 Susan Myers serves on the board of the American Prairie Reserve, whose mission is to establish a three-million acre wildlife reserve on the high plains of Montana.
 The reserve some day will rival the African Serengeti.
 She is also a member of Impact Partners, a social interest film fund that invests in documentary films that will have a social impact.
 Susan and her husband, Gib Myers, live in the San Francisco Bay Area, have two sons and a daughter, and three grandchildren.

 Kathleen O’Rourke, Advisory Board Member

 “In a state of deteriorating health for many years, I had no inkling of the cause until my son contracted an acute presentation of Lyme disease.
 Even with a known tick bite, it took months to find a doctor who ran the proper clinical tests to make his diagnosis.
 With that diagnosis and new knowledge, I discovered the cause of my own more chronic presentation of symptoms.
 The status of Lyme disease as an unspecified illness in the medical community is cause for alarm.
 I helped found Bay Area Lyme Foundation to find a cure and to remediate the lack of proper education around the issues of Lyme prevention, diagnosis and early treatment.”

 Kathleen O’Rourke brings a unique combination of marketing, science, and design expertise to Bay Area Lyme Foundation along with the experience of growing and managing a small business.
-She is a member of the Science Committee.
 She has worked at Oracle Corporation in product marketing, developed a design consulting business serving the California Bay Area, and founded Culinary Alchemy Inc., a gourmet food company located in Silicon Valley, CA. She also brings the dual perspective of a Lyme patient and a parent of a child with Lyme.
 Ms. O’Rourke holds a BA in Human Biology from Stanford University.